sfigg/commercialization-public/docset/test/wpt/wpa-reference-set.md

 The **Impacting Stack** column shows why the memory is accessed.

-# Recommendations for measuring and improving reference set
+# Recommendations for measuring and improving performance in a reference set

 The following general recommendations are helpful for measuring a reference set and improving the effects of an app or feature on the